The Wienerdog Blog about Flickennel -

 The vast majority of GOOD breeders in this country are doing every-thing they can to raise their dogs under the best possible conditions they can, keeping them healthy, clean, loved and happy.
 Many breeders live and work in the same places their dogs live, not in separate buildings, so of course they're going to keep their facilities clean - it would get awfully nasty in a real hurry if they didn't.
 Sure, there's a "dog odor" in a kennel - they're dogs, and they do their "business" when and where they want to.
 You wouldn't go into a horse barn and expect it to not smell of horses!
 A good breeder cleans, sanitizes and deodorizes as much as possible (as we do), but we are raising dogs, not flowers, and they do smell like dogs!
 If you don't like doggy odors, you really don't need a dog!

-We at Flickennel are pleased to be able to present to the public one of the largest and most complete selections of quality miniature dachshunds in Colorado, in just about every size, coat, pattern and color there is - and dachshunds have more possible combinations of those than any other breed of dog - well over 200!!
+We at Flickennel are pleased to be able to present to the public one of the largest and most complete selections of quality miniature dachshunds in Colorado, in almost every size, coat, pattern and color there is - and dachshunds have more possible combinations of those than any other breed of dog - well over 200!!
 To do that, we maintain one of the largest kennels in Colorado, because people don't usually want to wait months or years for us to create their dream-puppy - they want to walk in, pick it up and hold it, buy it and take it home THAT DAY.
 Besides, we keep our "best of the best" to make more and better puppies, and it's awfully hard to resist "just one more"!

 Creating a specific puppy may take a year or more, if the certain mother has just produced a litter and has to rest for six months to a year before she can be bred again - and a mating doesn't always "take," either.
 We try not to "over-breed" our girls, but follow AKC and veterinarian recommendations regarding when and how long to breed.